Census Dots

 Asian

-Of the 497 places in Montana, Lame Deer is the 57th most populous.
+Lame Deer is ranked the 61st most populous place in Montana, out of 497 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lame Deer was ranked the 57th most populous place in the 2020 Census.

 Lame Deer's White Population